AswinSuriyaKumarM/portfolio-simple-website/README.md

 ## Contributing
 If you'd like to contribute or suggest improvements, please feel free to open an issue or create a pull request.
 Your feedback is greatly appreciated.

-Thank you for visiting my portfolio website!
+Thank you for visiting the website!